Arya-Programmer/TypingSpeed-TUI/README.md

 ## To-Do
 - [ ] Show intro before starting so user can choose different settings
-- [ ] Add a "Do you want to play again?"
+- [ ] Add a "Do you want to test your typing speed again?"
 Prompt

 ## License
 Copyright (C) 2021 Arya K. O.